Earnest money definition and purpose

 The forfeited deposit

 Say you put down earnest money on three homes and plan to decide later which one you’ll buy—we get it, it’s nice to have options.
-However, unless you have a contingency that allows for recovery of the earnest money, the sellers of the homes you don’t choose in this scenario may keep your deposits as compensation for taking their properties off the market.
+However, unless you have a contingency that allows for recovery of the earnest money, the sellers you don’t choose may keep your deposits as compensation for taking their properties off the market.
 Hey, it's only fair.

 The failed offer